 "I never vote for candidates who send a bunch for mail!"
 These people wouldn't have voted for that heavy mail candidate anyway.
 If their candidate sent "a bunch of mail," do you honestly think they'd turn around and vote for the other guy, the one with little mail who has views they don't agree with?
 No. Mail works.
 It gets your message across to voters in the most visceral, physical way.
 Even if they toss it upon receipt they have to handle it and to glance at it enough to see, and register, your name, maybe even your three priorities listed below.
 Not mention your nicely designed logo and professional, but friendly, photo.
 Do it two or three more times, and you cement the relationship you started with that person.
 If they don't vote for you, they were never going to vote for you anyway.
 But if they don't know you, you've introduced yourself and told them why you would make the best choice.

 "If they call at dinner time, I just hang up."
 Sure, but not before hearing your name.
 Or if they let it go to voice mail, they may hear your whole 30 second spiel.
 They'll be getting other calls at dinnertime too.
 And since everyone's dinnertime is slightly different, you can't always miss the dinner hour, without running into kid's bedtime, their favorite TV show, or even their own bedtime.
-Call when it works for you and your volunteers, so long s you keep it short and on point, they'll get the message.
+Call when it works for you (if reasonable,; we usually stop all phone calls by 8:30 PM) and your volunteers, so long as you keep it short and on point, they'll get the message.

 "Why don't you have more signs up?"
 There's a famous poster used by the Obama campaign.
 "I'm a Yard Sign; I can't vote.
 Go knock doors."
 It's apropos to all campaigns.
 Sure, it's nice to see your name all over town on signs in windows and on lawns, but the people with the signs are those most committed to you.
 You'll likely see just as many or more for the other guy.
 The people without signs are the ones you need to reach.
 And spending time and precious money on "sign wars" isn't getting your message out to the voters.
 Hitting them at the door, on the phone and in the mail are the things that count.